takaya-imai/lnwallet/site/using-lightning-wallet.md

 The answer is although sending each Lightning payment indeed does not involve broadcasting a Bitcoin transaction, such a transaction has to be created nevertheless and it must have an appropriate fee for Bitcoin network to accept it in a timely manner.

-So an actual amount available for spending in a payment channel will always be slightly less than a nominal amount because it always needs to contain enough funds for Bitcoin commit transaction fee should it ever be broadcasted.
+So an actual amount available for spending in a payment channel will always be slightly less than a nominal amount because it always needs to contain enough funds for current Bitcoin commit transaction fee should it ever be broadcasted.

 Next: [Recovering lost Bitcoin balance](http://lightning-wallet.com/recovering-lost-bitcoin-balance.html#recovering-lost-bitcoin-balance)